StefPres/Heartbeat_Sensor/README.md

-# Heartbeat_Sensor-LCD
+# Heartbeat_Sensor
-My Final Project for my Embedded Systems Class
+My Final Project for my Embedded Systems Class in 10th grade.
 This is my final Project for my Embedded System's class 2017-18.
 This Project Uses libraries from: https://github.com/WorldFamousElectronics/PulseSensorPlayground